Walking from Helton to Roe Head Lane

 Being in The Lake District you need to prepare for EVERY eventuality; rain, shine; snow; wind; sleet… Yup, in ten minutes it can all change.

-Look out landmarks
+Look out for the landmarks

 There are a number of landmarks along the way that you can look out for.